 For connections to DB2 Database for Linux, UNIX, and Windows databases, the process for configuration of automatic client reroute support on non-Java clients is the same for a non-DB2 pureScale environment and a DB2 pureScale environment.

 Automatic client reroute capability is enabled at a non-Java client by default.
-You need to connect to the primary server in a non-DB2 pureScale environment or to a DB2 pureScale instance in a DB2 pureScale environment.
-The following table describes the basic settings to establish a connection for non-Java applications.
+You must connect to the primary server in a non-DB2 pureScale environment or to a DB2 pureScale instance in a DB2 pureScale environment.